University of Calgary Fastball

 National Championships.
 The Dinos have

-medalled three times, most recently a Silver in
+medalled three times, most recently a Bronze in

 Association ( CCSA ) oversees the National